ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 | Request Encrypted  |                       No                       |
 | Response Encrypted |                      Yes                       |

+This API is implemented under the "Course Session Attendance" tab.

+Users must use this API to retrieve the course session attendance corresponding to a course run ID and assessment record reference number.

+Since the response is encrypted but the request is not, the encrypted response payload and decrypted response payload is displayed to the user.
+The request payload is displayed as is to the user.

+> [!NOTE]
+> Since this API uses a HTTP GET request, the request payload might be empty!

 #### Upload Course Session Attendance

 |   **Data Field**   |                       **Value**                       |